HiroYokoyama/SEM-image-processor/README.md

-# SEM-image-processor with GUI
+# Particle-image-processor with GUI
-SEM image processor for particle analysis with GUI Created with ChatGPT
+Particle image processor for particle analysis with GUI Created with ChatGPT